A theology of grip.

 Blessing is communion.

-Wrestled, blessed, renamed.
+Wrestled, blessed, and renamed.

-Jacob wrestles all night with a “man,” and yet somehow realizes he has been with God face to face.
+Jacob wrestles all night with a “man,” and realizes he has been with God face to face.
 God came close enough to grapple with.
 Close enough to be resisted.
 And close enough to bless us.

-Jacob’s deepest problem (like our own) is autonomy: “I will secure my own life.
-I will manufacture my blessing.”
-“I will make sure I do not lose.
-I will manage the outcome.”
-“I will become who I want to be.
+Jacob’s deepest problem, like our own, is autonomy.
+I will secure my own life.
+I will manufacture my blessing.
+I will make sure I do not lose.
+I will manage the outcome.
+I will become who I want to be.
 I will name myself.
-I will curate who I am.”
-“I will protect myself from disappointment.
-I will make sure the story ends the way I need it to.”
-“I will not be weak.”
-“I will hold on to the life I have built.
-I will not let go.”
+I will shape who I am.
+I will protect myself from disappointment.
+I will make sure the story ends the way I need it to.
+I will not be weak.
+I will hold on to the life I have built.
+I will not let go.

 God does what grace always does.
 He wrestles us.
 He blesses us.
 He transforms us.
 He renames us.
 Not eradication, transformation.
 Not annihilation, communion.